AceCentre/ace-aac-calc/README.md

 ## Credits

 - Will Wade @ [AceCentre](https://www.acecentre.org.uk)
-- Marion & katie Stanton @ [Candle](https://candleaac.com) for nudging me towards how to do this
+- Marion & Katie Stanton @ [Candle](https://candleaac.com) for nudging me towards how to do this
-- [Desmos](https://www.desmos.com/) for the math rendering engine inspiration (its still good but there is no clear shortcut and its not easy to run offline)
+- [Desmos](https://www.desmos.com/) for the math rendering engine inspiration (its still good and free! but there is no clear shortcut and its not easy to run offline)

 ## User Testing / Inspiration